kevinchau/kc/about.md

 ---
-layout: default
+layout: page
 title: About
 permalink: /about/
 ---

 ### Growth at Divshot.
 Seattle native.
 Always learning.

-(This page under construction - seriously, i just used that. do you want a geocities under construction gif too?)
+I haven't written my bio yet - if you're genuinely curious for more info that you would normally find here, [email me](mailto:hello@kevinchau.me).